victronenergy/venus-docker-grafana/README.md

 ## 2. Influxdb Measurement Storage

-Measurments are stored in influxdb using a modified version of the MQTT topics.
+Measurements are stored in influxdb using a modified version of the MQTT topics.

 The portal id and instance numbers are removed from the name and are "tags" on the data

 Example measurement names: `battery/Dc/0/Voltage`, `solarcharger/Dc/0/Current`

-If you have multiple venus servers or multiple devices of the same type, you may need to add portalId and or/instanceNumber to your Grafana queries
+If you have multiple GX devices, or multiple devices of the same type, you may need to add portalId and or/instanceNumber to your Grafana queries

 For example: